barrachri/christianbarra.com/stories/about-me.md

 # Hello there, my name is Christian Barra!
 I am a (__freelance developer__ &#8746; __consultant__ &#8746; __trainer__) &#8745; __Python__.

-<p>From 2016 I am board member of the <a href="http://www.europython-society.org">EuroPython Society</a> and organizer of <a href="https://www.europython.eu">EuroPython Conference</a> from 2015.</p>
+I am board member of the [EuroPython Society](http://www.europython-society.org/about) from 2016 and organizer of the [EuroPython Conference](https://www.europython.eu) from 2015.

-<p>I love coding and tech, in my spare time I enjoy studying stats and improve my coding and soft skills.</p>

 Currently I live in Wrocław (Poland) where I run the [PyData Wroclaw Meetup](https://www.meetup.com/PyData-Wroclaw/) and lead the [Microbit:Polska](https://www.microbitpolska.org) project.

+I spend my days coding and try to get (ideally) 1% better every day, most of the time I fail but is a part of the process.

 Beside being a freelancer I am working on a personal project called [Cassiny.io](https://www.cassiny.io) and helping maintaining the [aiodocker](https://github.com/aio-libs/aiodocker) library.

 ## Have some cool stuff to work on?
-I'll be happy to know more: barrachri [//at//] gmail [//dot//] com
+I'll be happy to know more: me [//at//] chrisbarra [//dot//] xyz